 As we age, one of the most prominent signs occurs above the eyes around the forehead where lines and creases, as well as furrowed frown lines and eyebrows appear.
-At Charles A. Wallace, MD, Dr. Charles A. Wallace, a board-certified plastic surgeon performs brow lifts (forehead lifts) on patients in Plano and Frisco, TX, to minimize forehead creases, drooping eyebrows and furrowed frown lines to reveal a relaxed, refreshed and rested forehead area.
+Dr. Charles A. Wallace, M.D., a board-certified plastic surgeon performs brow lifts (forehead lifts) on patients in Plano and Frisco, TX, to minimize forehead creases, drooping eyebrows and furrowed frown lines to reveal a relaxed, refreshed and rested forehead area.

 What is a Brow Lift?